rpairo/exoplanets/README.md

 Package definition: [File](Package.swift)

 This file has the project structure and targets definitions.
 I have set up two executables:
-- **ExoplanetTerminal**: Implements Terminal view, that will show up by terminal the exoplanets API fetch, process and formated result.
+- **ExoplanetsTerminal**: Implements Terminal view, that will show up by terminal the exoplanets API fetch, process and formated result.

 - **ExoplanetAPI**: Implements an API layer that will provide to Swift Package Manager consumers the capability to request the exoplanet consumtion results.